-- 3.5.1 A commitment other than those specified in sections 3.3 and 3.4 is eligible for publication as a company assured commitment, where it meets the criteria for climate-related commitments set out in section 3.1. - 3.5.2 A company assured commitment presented in a participant's CERT report must be accompanied by a 'progress statement'. - 3.5.3 A 'progress statement' should provide readers with a descriptive snapshot of the participant's progress towards achieving that commitment.9
+- 3.5.1 A commitment other than those specified in sections 3.3 and 3.4 is eligible for publication as a company assured commitment, where it meets the criteria for climate-related commitments set out in section 3.1. - 3.5.2 A company assured commitment presented in a participant's CERT report must be accompanied by a 'progress statement'. - 3.5.3 A 'progress statement' should provide readers with a descriptive snapshot of the participant's progress towards achieving that commitment.14 - 3.5.4 The participant should update their 'progress statement' annually for each company assured commitment included in their CERT report.